Skip to main content

 The California Insurance Crisis and Insolvency Risk

 California’s insurance market is in crisis, and the conditions driving that crisis are directly relevant to insolvency risk.
+The combination of increasing wildfire risk, rising construction costs, regulatory constraints on premium increases, and carrier withdrawals has created an environment where insurer financial distress is a real concern.
 Understanding the connection is important for every policyholder.

 The Non-Renewal Wave